projections-tech/projections-core/Tutorial.md

 uri: " $.children[@.type is 'file' and @.extension is '.fasta'].resource_uri "
 ```

-This code means following: "For node in sample prototype`s children, select URI of node which type is 'file' and node extension
+This code means following: "For node in sample prototype children, select URI of node which type is 'file' and node extension
 is .fasta".
 ObjectPath also allows use of other helper functions in selectors, reader is encouraged to read it`s
 [documentation](http://objectpath.org/reference.html).